Medical Electives in Manali, India

 We have three rural clinics which are part of our work.
 Jibhi which is about 100 kilometres south of Manali where we have clinics fortnightly on Saturday.
 Our primary health workers are based here for 9 months of the year.
 The second is at Kaza, Spitti which is across the Rohtang and Kunzum passes about 200 km north east of Manali.
 The doctors take turns to run village clinics in Spitti in summer.
 The third is Mudgaon, Lahaul about 150 km. north west of Manali across the Rohtang pass.
 We have two primary health workers staying here for the whole year and the doctors again take turns to run this clinic in summer.
 You are welcome to visit these clinics if you are here after the passes open.

-There will be a token observership fee of Rs 500 per week.
-This will be in addition to a charge of Rs 150 per day for accommodation.
+There will be a token observership fee of Rs 5000 per week.
+This will be in addition to a charge of Rs 200 per day for accommodation.
+(An additional charge of Rs.
+100 per day may be levied if you use a heater or blower in the room).
 You are also expected to pay for your food if you use the hospital mess.
 We expect you to therefore, use your time at LWH productively, asking questions and spending as much time as possible with patients and staff.
 The money may be paid at the end of your stay or at any other time to Ms. Kalpana Sharma or Mr. P.C.Rao in the accounts office.As you will be visiting us and not working here, you should apply for a ‘TOURIST VISA’ when you give in your application.
 Any other kind will entail time and effort that may not be compatible with what you are coming for.

 It is very likely that LWH and Manali will be very different from what you expect.
 Usually, those who come here are in for a pleasant surprise.
 However, there may be certain difficulties and cultural issues that you might want to be ready for.
 If you haven’t already done so, it would be to your advantage to contact others who have been here in the recent past to get a ‘preview’ of the place.
-Please ask us for emails of students or visitors who have been here recently if you wish to contact them before you come here.
 Further information will be provided after confirming your posting.
 This will also include information and advice with regard to your travel up to Manali.

 I came to India for the snowboarding kayaking /trekking potential and for soem developing world medicine experience.
 Before i arrived at LWH it would be fair to say i was more than a little disillusioned with my career choice.
 I am please to say that i once again realise the reasons i chose to study medicine.
 My confidence, knowledge and practical skills have improved more than they have had in the preceding two years.
 Never before in my medical career have i felt that my opinion has mattered to my tutors.
 It has been the best elective even with no snow on the hills or water in the river.